open-mmlab/mmdetection/docs/en/tutorials/customize_rpn.md

 ## How to evaluate the quality of proposals

-The quality of proposals has a great importance to the performance of detector, we also provide a way to evaluate it.
-Same as above, create a new config file named `configs/rpn/fcos-rpn_r50_fpn_1x_coco.py`, and replaced with setting for `rpn_head` with the `bbox_head` setting from `configs/fcos/fcos_r50-caffe_fpn_gn-head_1x_coco.py`.
+The quality of proposals is of great importance to the performance of detector, therefore, we also provide a way to evaluate it.
+Same as above, create a new config file named `configs/rpn/fcos-rpn_r50_fpn_1x_coco.py`, and replace with setting of `rpn_head` with the setting of `bbox_head` in `configs/fcos/fcos_r50-caffe_fpn_gn-head_1x_coco.py`.

 ```python
 _base_ = [